Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius siccus

 Description:

-Ecology: Saprobic on leaf litter and woody debris in hardwood forests (sometimes on the needle duff of White Pine); growing gregariously; summer and fall; east of the Rocky Mountains.
+Ecology: Saprobic on leaf litter and woody debris in hardwood forests (and sometimes on the needle duff of white pine); usually growing gregariously; summer and fall; widely distributed east of the Rocky Mountains.

-Cap: .5-3 cm; cushion-shaped or bell-shaped, with a knob or a central depression; conspicuously pleated; smooth or minutely roughened; dry; orange when fresh, fading to pale orange.
+Cap: 5-30 mm; cushion-shaped or bell-shaped, with a knob or a central depression; conspicuously pleated; smooth or minutely roughened; dry; bald; orange when fresh, fading to pale orange.

 Gills: Attached to the stem or free from it; very distant; white to pale yellowish.

-Stem: 2.5-6.5 cm long; about 1 mm thick; equal; dry; wiry; whitish or yellowish above, brown toward the base; smooth; basal mycelium white.
+Stem: 2.5-6.5 cm long; about 1 mm thick; equal; dry; wiry; whitish or yellowish above, brown toward the base; bald; basal mycelium white.

 Flesh: Thin; insubstantial.